ESMT : )

 The German healthcare system is split into two parts: The statutory health insurance (provided by the state) and the private health insurance (provided by privately owned insurers).
 The main difference is the level of cover provided and the amount of premium you will pay.

-During the first three months of your course, you can switch from statutory to private health insurance or vice versa.
+During the first three months of your course, you can switch from statutory to private health insurance.
 After this point, your decision will be binding for the complete duration of your studies.

 Private health insurance: The doctor sends you the invoice for the treatment costs which you submit to your insurer for reimbursement.
 The corresponding amount will be transferred to you.
 As the insured person, you make the transfer of the invoice amount from your bank account.